Kentucky Wildcats women's volleyball: Craig Skinner era (2005–present)

 Craig Skinner took over the program in 2005.
 He is the winningest coach in Kentucky volleyball history and led Kentucky to their first-ever NCAA volleyball national championship in 2020.
-Skinner has lead the team to 20 consecutive NCAA Tournaments.
-He has also lead the Wildcats to SEC championships every year from 2017 to 2024.
-As of the end of the 2024 season, he has a record of 467–155.
+Skinner has led the team to 20 consecutive NCAA Tournaments.
+He has also led the Wildcats to SEC championships every year from 2017 to 2025.
+The Cats won the SEC postseason volleyball tournament in 2025, which had not been played since 2005.
+As of the end of the 2025 season, he has a record of 498–157.